PoserDungeon2003/WordSearchingGame/README.md

 cd WordSearchingGame
 ```

-### IMPORTANT: You need to add 2 assets files storing OAuth keys before opening the project.
+### IMPORTANT: Google OAuth

+**You must do this before open the Unity Editor**

 Because this game has Google Login, the Google OAuth keys have been ignored from this project for security reasons.
-You can find them in the Credentials folder.
-Copy those files and paste them into `WordSearchingGame/Assets/Credentials`.
+Download the Credentials zip file,  copy all asset files inside the folder and paste them into `WordSearchingGame/Assets/Credentials`.

 ### Step 2: Install Unity Hub